• info@discoveraltitude.com

 • During the winter season (December, January, February) and summer season (June, July, August) it only costs $100 per head.

-• As well as you have to deposit $2000 USD as part of the “garbage deposit” which is refundable as per the Nepal Mountaineering Association (NMA) rule after climbing.
+• Also, you have to deposit USD 2000 as part of the “garbage deposit” which is refundable as per the Nepal Mountaineering Association (NMA) rule after climbing.

 Trekking equipment